Damitha Saluwadana

-Damitha Turlin Fernando (born 18 September 1948 – died 27 November 2015 as දමිතා සළුවඩන) [Sinhala]), popularly as Damitha Saluwadana, was an actress in Sri Lankan cinema, stage drama and television.
+Damitha Turlin Fernando (born 18 September 1948 – died 27 November 2015 as දමිතා සළුවඩන) [Sinhala]), popularly known as Damitha Saluwadana, was an actress in Sri Lankan cinema, stage drama and television.
 She played "Asilin" in the television serial Kopi Kade.
 She had acted in more than 300 stage plays, 200 television serials and 25 films.

 Personal life

 She was born on 18 September 1948 as the youngest child in a family with five siblings.
 She completed education from Karagampitiya Methodist School.
 Her elder sister's husband, Don Sirisena was a popular comedian in early Sinhala cinema.
 She was married to Wasantha Saluwadana and the couple had one daughter, Venushka.
 Venushka is married to Amila Prasad Silva.
 Damitha's cousin son Chanaka Fernando is also an actor.

 Saluwadana suffered from diabetes for 29 years.
 When her diabetes was controlled by medication, her kidneys had unknowingly been a side effect.
 She died on 27 November 2015 at the age of 67.
 Her remains were kept in Boralesgamuwa Florists in Boralesgamuwa on 28 November 2015.
 Funeral took place on Thumbowila burial grounds.